jpmasters/jons-sudoku-solver/README.md

    * An optional value whether to complete puzzles using backtracking.
 If the value is
    * not specified or set to true, backtracking will be used to fill in any unknown
    * cells.
 If it is explicitly set to false, it will not run backtracking.
 Note that
-   * this might result in outputting incomlpete puzzles but it's useful when writing new
+   * this might result in outputting incomplete puzzles but it's useful when writing new
    * solver classes.
    */
   includeBacktracking: false,